MicrosoftDocs/defender-docs/defender-xdr/merge-incidents-manually.md

 1. Select **Merge incidents** at the bottom of the flyout to execute the merge.

 1. In the confirmation dialog that appears, select **Merge**.
-When the merge is complete, a "Success" notification appears, the open incident is closed, and you are redirected to the merged (consolidated) incident.
+When the merge is complete, a "Success" notification appears, the open incident is closed, and you are redirected to the merged (target) incident.

     If the merge fails, a dialog box appears with a message that the incidents failed to merge.
 For the merge to succeed, both incidents must have the same values for **Assigned to**, **Classification**, and **Determination**.